Zoey Deutch Is A One Woman Scamming Machine In New Wolf Of Wall Street-esque Movie

 Director Wexler sees a lot of Peg in Deutch (without her obvious disregard for the law, that is).
 "You rarely get such a perfect marriage of an actor to a role,” said Wexler.
 "There is something natural about that character with [Deutch] that came through.
 The most research we did was thrift store shopping — getting who this character was and her personality through her look.”

-Fall in love with Peg and her unstoppable hustle in Buffaloed when it hits in theaters on February 14, 2020.
+Fall in love with Peg and her unstoppable hustle in Buffaloed when it hits in theatres on February 14, 2020.

 Advertisement